A Smooth Primal-Dual Optimization Framework for Nonsmooth Composite Convex Minimization: Numerical experiments

 Our aim is to apply Algorithm~\ref{alg:pd_alg1} and Algorithm~\ref{alg:pd_alg2} to solve the primal problem \eqref{eq:min_Xc}, and compare them with the most state-of-the-art ADMM algorithm with multiple blocks \cite{deng2013parallel}.
-Clearly, with nonorthogonal $\Ab_i$, the primal subproblem of computing $\xb_i$ in the parallel-ADMM scheme \cite{deng2013parallel} does not have a closed form solution, we typically need to solve it iteratively up to a given accuracy.
+Clearly, with nonorthogonal $\Ab_i$, the primal subproblem of computing $\xb_i$ in the parallel-ADMM scheme \cite{deng2013parallel} does not have a closed form solution, we need to solve it iteratively up to a given accuracy.
 In addition, by a change of variable, we can rescale the iterates such that ADMM does not depend on the penalty parameter when solving \eqref{eq:min_Xc}.
-With the use of Euclidean distance for our smoother, Algorithm~\ref{alg:pd_alg1} and Algorithm~\ref{alg:pd_alg2} can solve the primal subproblem \eqref{eq:x_ast} in $\xb_i$ with a closed form solution, which just require the projection onto $\Xc_i$.
+With the use of Euclidean distance for our smoother, Algorithm~\ref{alg:pd_alg1} and Algorithm~\ref{alg:pd_alg2} can solve the primal subproblem \eqref{eq:x_ast} in $\xb_i$ with a closed form solution, which only requires one projection onto $\Xc_i$.

 The first experiment is for $N=2$.
-We choose $\Xc_1 := \set{\yb\in\R^n : \epsilon \yb_1 - \sum_{j=2}^n\yb_j \leq 1}$ and $\Xc_2 := \set{\yb\in\R^n : \sum_{i=2}^n\yb_j \leq -1}$ to be two half-planes, where $\epsilon > 0$ is fixed.
+We choose $\Xc_1 := \set{\yb\in\R^n \mid \epsilon \yb_1 - \sum_{j=2}^n\yb_j \leq 1}$ and $\Xc_2 := \set{\yb\in\R^n \mid \sum_{i=2}^n\yb_j \leq -1}$ to be two half-planes, where $\epsilon > 0$ is fixed.
 The constant $\epsilon$ represents the angle between these half-planes.
 It is well-known \cite{Tran-Dinh2015} that the ADMM algorithm can be written equivalently to an alternating projection method on the dual space.
 The convergence of this algorithm strongly depends on the angle between these sets.
-By varying $\epsilon$, we observe the convergence speed of ADMM, while our algorithms seem not to depend on $\epsilon$.
-Figure \ref{fig:cfp_exam_10000} shows the convergence rate on the absolute feasibility $\Vert\sum_{i=1}^N\xb_i\Vert_2$ of three algorithms for $n = 10,000$.
+By varying $\epsilon$, we observe the convergence speed of ADMM is also varying, while our algorithms seem not to depend on $\epsilon$.
+Figure \ref{fig:cfp_exam_10000} shows the convergence rate on the absolute feasibility gap $\Vert\sum_{i=1}^N\xb_i\Vert_2$ of three algorithms for $n = 10,000$.
 Since the objective value is always zero, we omit its plot here.